Skip to main content

 I. PURPOSE AND SCOPE

-This policy has been established to comply with the Federal Family and Medical Leave Act of 1993 (FMLA) and related U. S. Department of Labor regulations, the General Provisions of the State General Appropriations Act, and System Administrative Memorandum (SAM) 02.D.06 .
+This policy has been established to comply with the Family and Medical Leave Act of 1993 (FMLA) and related U. S. Department of Labor regulations, the General Provisions of the General Appropriations Act, and System Administrative Memorandum (SAM) 02.D.06.
 It describes the leave benefits available to eligible employees under these laws as well as procedures for applying for, maintaining, and returning from family and medical leave.

 II.
 POLICY STATEMENT

-4. because the employee's own serious health condition makes the employee unable to perform the functions of his or her job.
+4. because the employee's own serious health condition makes the employee unable to perform the functions of their job; or

-5. because of any qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a member of the National Guard or Reserves on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation.
+5. because of any qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a member of the Armed Forces (including the National Guard or Reserves) on active duty or call to active duty (or has been notified of an impending call or order to active duty).

-In addition, an eligible employee who is a spouse, child, parent, or next of kin of a current member of the Armed Forces, including a member of the National Guard or Reserves, with a serious injury or illness is eligible for up to a combined total of 26 workweeks of unpaid leave during a "single 12-month period" to care for the servicemember (military caregiver leave).
+In addition, an eligible employee who is a spouse, child, parent, or next of kin of a current member of the Armed Forces, including a member of the National Guard or Reserves, with a serious injury or illness related to their service, or of a covered veteran who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness related to their service, is eligible for up to a combined total of 26 workweeks of unpaid leave during a "single 12-month period" to care for the servicemember (military caregiver leave).

 B. In certain cases, FMLA leave may be taken on an intermittent basis rather than all at once, or the employee may work a part-time schedule.